SDGGiesbrecht/Workspace/Tests/Mock Projects/After/SDG/README.md

 import SDG
 ```

-## Other Stuff
+## Other

-This is also useful to know...
+...

 ## About

-The SDG project is maintained by John Doe.
+This project is just a test.